 Automated messages aren’t limited to answering FAQs or guidance only 👇

-6. Send customer notifications
+6. Send customer notifications via WhatsApp

 Customer service is more than just answering questions.
 It is about proactive communication as well.
 Things like confirmation of the purchase and doctor appointment reminders ease customers’ life.
-Here are ideas for automated and manual WhatsApp messages to engage your audience.
+That’s possible with a proper WhatsApp business API and customer service tool integrated with your CRM.

-Confirmation of purchase or booking.
-Here is an example of an automated booking confirmation reminder:
+- Confirmation of purchase or booking: Here is an example of an automated booking confirmation reminder:

-• Delivery status.
-There are two ways to inform customers about the status of their order.
+- Delivery status: There are two ways to inform customers about the status of their order.
 Look at this example:

-• Sales announcement.
+- Sales announcement.
 Share details of the upcoming offer with links to a promo landing page.
 Here is an example:

 Customers can follow the link or click the “Top offers” button to see the best deals in a chat.

-• Cart abandonment messages are an excellent way to return customers.
+- Cart abandonment messages are an excellent way to return customers.
 3-5 days after visiting your store, send potential customers a message with a link to their cart.
 Offer limited in time discount to engage them in return.

-• Back-in-stock alerts.
+- Back-in-stock alerts.
 It is a common thing when the desired item is out of stock.
 Now imagine your sales increase when customers finally get an opportunity to buy it.
 To ensure they know about your update, allow them to subscribe to that item tracking and send them relevant alerts when it is back in stock.

 Add items’ images and links to the product page to make your message more appealing.

-• Product recommendations are perfect for retaining customers’ attention.
+- Product recommendations are perfect for retaining customers’ attention.
 Track their website behavior and purchases.
 Based on this data, you can define a product they are interested in most of all and offer it in a WhatsApp message like the Tata CLiQ store team did:

 This recommendation is based on the customer's browsing history from the past month and a follow-up regarding abandoned cart items.